vipickering/vincentp/_posts/2016-09-23-use-cases-for-calc.md

 ## Background positioning from the right side

-[Chris Coyer](https://css-tricks.com/a-couple-of-use-cases-for-calc/){:rel="external"} has already covered this, but it's worth mentioning if you haven't seen it, since it can be useful occasionally.
+[Chris Coyer](https://css-tricks.com/a-couple-of-use-cases-for-calc/){:rel="external"} has already covered this, but it’s worth mentioning if you haven’t seen it, since it can be useful occasionally.

 Sometimes you want a background image to sit near but not absolutely in the bottom right corner of a container.
 Since background positioning is calculated from the top left corners, other work around or additional containers were needed to add the padding.